Simulation Based Composite Likelihood: SimBa-CL as composite likelihood

 \subsection{Observed information}

-In the main paper we reported $S(\theta)$ and $V\left (\theta\right )$ as our sensitivity matrix and variability matrix, which we defined as:
+In the main paper, we reported $S(\theta)$ and $V\left (\theta\right )$ as our sensitivity matrix and variability matrix, which we defined as:

-This formulations suggests a bootstrap approach where the expectations are estimated by simulating from the model and computing hessian and gradient of the composite likelihood in the simulated data accordingly.
-However, it is often common to use an observed information approach, where the observed data are plug-in our instead of simulated data.
-It is worth noting that for the above formulation of variability and specificity matrix this is not ideal as the observed data are not independent and identically distributed, meaning that we do not really have a way to estimate the mean and the variance in the equations above.
+This formulation suggests a bootstrap approach where the expectations are estimated by simulating from the model and computing the Hessian and gradient of the composite likelihood in the simulated data accordingly.
+However, it is often common to use an observed information approach, where the observed data are plugged-in our instead of simulated data.
+It is worth noting that for the above formulation of variability and specificity matrix, this is not ideal as the observed data are not independent and identically distributed, meaning that we do not have a way to estimate the mean and the variance in the equations above.

-In the main paper we also reported another formulation of the sensitivity matrix and variability matrix, where approximate Barlett identities are used:
+In the main paper we also reported another formulation of the sensitivity matrix and variability matrix, where approximate Bartlett identities are used:

 These alternative formulations are more suited to the observed information approach as we could assume independence across blocks and identical distribution of the blocks and get:

 It is surely not surprising that this approach will not perform well when the blocks are highly correlated and different in distribution.